V-Bernal/GGM-Shrinkage/README.md

  (iii) the positive predicted values is superior
  As gold standard we will use the computationally expensive Monte Carlo estimation

-GitHUB-GGM_ Shrinkage.R is the R script that reproduces all the analysis. shrinkagefunctions.R is the source file with the implementation (i.e. R functions).
+GitHUB-GGM_ Shrinkage_v2.R is the R script that reproduces all the analysis. shrinkagefunctions.R is the source file with the implementation (i.e. R functions).

 # How to use it the functions?